-Already winner of the César for best animated film and nominated for the Oscars this March, the film based on the world created by Belgian Gabrielle Vincent also won a Magritte for best sound.
+Already winner of the César for best animated film and candidate for an Oscar next March, adapted from the universe of the Belgian Gabrielle Vincent also won the Magritte for best sound.

-With ten nominations, Tango Libre won awards for the best screenplay by Anne Paulicevich (aphone) and Philippe Blasband as well as best décor (Véronique Sacrez).
+Nominated ten times, Tango Libre won the trophies for best screenplay for Anne Paulicevich (aphone) and Philippe Blasband and for best set design (Véronique Sacrez).

-The only award voted by the public, for Best Debut, went to Une chanson pour ma mère by Joël Franka.
+The only prize awarded by the public, that of the First Film, went to Une Chanson pour ma mère by Joël Franka.

-Finally the last award for Wallimage/Bruxellimage went to Benoit Poelvoorde, named best actor for his work in Une place sur la Terre by Fabienne Godet, who received the prize in his absence.
+The last trophy to be awarded by Wallimage/Bruxellimage is that of Benoit Poelvoorde, named best actor of the year for his performance in Une Place sur la Terre by Fabienne Godet, who came to collect the prize in the actor’s absence.

-Broadcast live on BeTV, the ceremony will be repeated in a slightly edited version on TV5 Monde (following Dead Man Talking, except in Belgium and France and on the third RTBF channel.
+Broadcast live on BeTV, this sparkling ceremony will be (re)seen in a slightly edited version on Thursday on TV5 Monde (preceded by Dead man talking, except for France and Belgium) and next Friday at 9 pm on the third channel of RTBF.